 Notes: The chickpea batter can be made ahead of time.
-Depending on the day, I either use a 10″ cast iron skillet or a 10″ nonstick skillet.
-Also, you can really use any plant milk you like but the thickness may or may not be effected.
+You can really use any plant milk you like but the thickness may or may not be effected.
 Be creative and figure out what works with what you have around!

 1/2 cup chickpea flour

 1 cup homemade creamy cashew milk (see recipe below) *

 Whisk together the chickpea flour and arrowroot powder in a bowl.
 Slowly pour the cashew milk in and continuously whisk until a smooth batter forms.

 For a plain crepe: Heat up a nonstick or cast iron skillet and brush with high heat oil or vegan butter.
 Pour about 1/3 cup of batter onto the surface of the skillet.
 Lift it up and swirl it around so it spreads out to the edges of the skillet.
 Cook the first side until you see the chickpea batter becoming dry-ish.
 Flip it over and cook the second side.